Muscles Engaged On The Treadmill

 Treadmill workouts engage the core muscles, including:

-1. Abdominals: The abdominal muscles play a crucial role in stabilizing your torso and maintaining proper posture while walking or running on a treadmill.
+1. Abdominals: The abdominal muscles play a crucial role in stabilising your torso and maintaining proper posture while walking or running on a treadmill.

 2. Obliques: The oblique muscles, located on the sides of your abdomen, assist in twisting and rotating motions, which may occur during treadmill workouts.
 They help with balance and posture control.